-55. Unless otherwise provided for in the Rules, members are restricted, in regard to the length of time they may speak on any matter on the Order Paper, to the times allocated to them in the list contemplated in Rule 53; and if times have not been so allocated-

-- (a) The Premier, the Leader of the Opposition and any Member of the executive in charge of a matter on the Order Paper, are not restricted in regard to the length of time they may speak, - (b) members other than those mentioned in paragraph (a) may not speak for longer than thirty minutes at a time on any matter on the Order Paper.
+- 55. Unless otherwise provided for in the rules, members are restricted, in regard to the length of time they may speak on any matter on the Order Paper, to the times allocated to them in the list contemplated in rule 52; and if times have not been so allocated- - (a) the Premier, the Leader of the Opposition and the member in charge of a matter on the Order Paper, are not restricted in regard to the length of time they may speak; and - (b) members other than those mentioned in subrule (a) may not speak for longer than thirty minutes at a time on any matter on the Order Paper.

-Reference to member by name
+Reference to a member by name